 Check out the video below to learn more about mandatory watercraft inspections.

 Environment and Parks (AEP) operates inspection stations across the province during the boating season.
 The majority of these stations are located along major highways near border crossings at Commercial Vehicle Inspection stations.

-Boaters must stop for an inspection when the station is open.
+Everyone transporting a watercraft must stop for an inspection when the station is open.

-The goal of a watercraft inspection is to ensure that a watercraft is free of aquatic invasive species.
+The goal of a watercraft inspection is to ensure that the watercraft is free of aquatic invasive species.
 When arriving at a station, boaters are required by law to answer a few simple questions to help establish the risk factor of their watercraft and any other equipment that has come into contact with water.
 They will then be welcomed to participate in the inspection process with the watercraft inspector.